Kiribati: Administrative divisions

 Four of the former districts (including Tarawa) lie in the Gilbert Islands, where most of the country's population lives.
-Five of the Line Islands are uninhabited (Malden Island, Starbuck Island, Millenium Island, Vostok Island and Flint Island).
+Five of the Line Islands are uninhabited (Malden Island, Starbuck Island, Millennium Island, Vostok Island and Flint Island).
 The Phoenix Islands are uninhabited except for Kanton, and have no representation.
 Banaba itself is sparsely inhabited now.
 There is also a non-elected representative of the Banabans on Rabi Island in Fiji.

 Each of the 21 inhabited islands has its own local council that takes care of daily affairs.
 There is one council for each inhabited island, with two exceptions: Tarawa Atoll has three councils: Betio Town Council, Teinainano Urban Council (TUC) (for the rest of South Tarawa) and Eutan Tarawa Council (ETC) (for North Tarawa); and Tabiteuea has two councils.

 Geography

 Kiribati consists of 32 atolls and one solitary island (Banaba), extending into the eastern and western hemispheres, as well as the northern and southern hemispheres.
-Its extensive exclusive economic zone covers three, non-contiguous, traditional geographic subregions: Banaba (Melanesian-Micronesian area), the Gilbert Islands (Micronesia) and the Line and Phoenix Islands (Polynesia).
+Its extensive exclusive economic zone (EEZ) covers three, non-contiguous, traditional geographic subregions: Banaba (Melanesian-Micronesian area), the Gilbert Islands (Micronesia) and the Line and Phoenix Islands (Polynesia).
 The groups of islands are: